UK military risks NATO downgrade, security think tank warns

 The French military has more troops, jets and ships than the UK, despite spending £13bn less on defence, the International Institute for Strategic Studies (IISS) found.

-France boasts 203,250 personnel compared with 150,350 in the UK, and can fire nuclear missiles from Rafale aircraft as well as submarines, while Britain relies solely on its U-boats.
+France boasts 203,250 personnel compared with 150,350 in the UK, and can fire nuclear missiles from Rafale aircraft as well as submarines.

 It comes during a series of key defence summits, with NATO defence ministers gathering in Brussels earlier this week, and the Munich Security Conference taking place this weekend.